Yandex Cloud

 Viewing operations with clustersViewing operations with clusters

 All actions with Yandex Data Processing clusters are logged as a list of operations.
-Each operation is assigned a unique ID.
+Each operation gets its own unique ID.

 Getting a list of operationsGetting a list of operations